Atomoxide/53001-Project/README.md

 * **Check out the example json data file linked above to see an actual instance**

 ### Benefit and Reason of using Document DB
-* The attributes of each item in the collection can be different, offerring the flexibility to handle various product from different category
+* The attributes of each item in the collection can be different, offering the flexibility to handle various product from different category
-* Easy to handle structured data, semi-structured data, and unstrucutured data.
+* Easy to handle structured data, semi-structured data, and unstructured data.

 ## Key-value Database: RedisDB